isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-unclog-a-toilet-without-a-plunger/index.md

 Put the end of the vacuum cleaner in the drain.
 Place it a few inches into the drain.
 You can use a rag as a seal around the drain.
 Turn the vacuum cleaner machine on, and the chances are that the vacuum cleaner will suck out the clog. **How to** **Prevention of clogs** A clogged toilet is not only embarrassing but also stressful.
 It causes inconveniences for a lot of people.
 Here are some tips on how to avoid future clogs: 1.

-Only flush human waste and tissue paper- Pipes used in the toilets are specifically designed to[flush human waste and tissue paper](https://pestpolicy.com/best-toilet-paper-for-septic/).
-Any other materials will cause clogging.
+Only flush human waste and tissue paper- Pipes used in the toilets are specifically designed to[flush human waste and tissue paper](https://pestpolicy.com/best-toilet-paper-for-septic/).Any other materials will cause clogging.
 Dispose of such wastes in a trash bin and not the toilet.
 2. Any other materials you dispose of in the toilet should be water-soluble.

 Other materials such as sanitary towels, toothbrushes, and others should be disposed of in a trash bin.
 3.